muhallan/algorithms/data_structures/graphs/README.md

 A graph is a data structure that represents sets of objects where some pairs of objects are connected by links.
 The interconnected objects are represented by points called `vertices` and the links that connect the `vertices` are called `edges`.
 An edge connects two vertices to show that there is a relationship between them.
-Edges may be one-way ot two-way.
+Edges may be one-way or two-way.
 If the edges in a graph are all one-way, that graph is a `directed graph` or a `digraph`.
 Edges may contain a `weight` that indicates the cost to go from one vertex to another.
 A `path` in a graph is a sequence of vertices that are connected by edges.
 A `cycle` in a directed graph is a path that starts and ends at the same